kiwibrowser/src/README.md

 You will have a new folder with the Kiwi Browser source-code.

-In this directory, create an android_arm folder, and create a file called args.gn with this content:
+In this directory create an android_arm folder, and create a file called args.gn with this content:

     target_os = "android"
     target_cpu = "arm" # <---- can be arm, arm64, x86 or x64